WushuWorks/SuckerPunchInterview/README.md

 We add to our dequeue using the tail index stored in `tail` and track which element is next to be removed from the dequeue using the index of the Q Block in `head` and the position of the next element in `head_offset`.

-To preserve constant time insertion and dequeueing we do not overwrite elements and simply track what is to be dequeued next.
+To preserve constant time queueing and dequeueing we do not overwrite elements and simply track the element to be dequeued next.

 ## Solution Rationale